 So basically, the Tenth Amendment, and really all the amendments, act as a failsafe for an unlimited government.
 When government’s power is unlimited, specific dictates about what rights it cannot infringe upon, come in handy.

-The only reason the Bill of Rights is important today is because our government’s power is now unlimited.
-If the government’s power were confined, appropriately, by the enumerated powers of the Constitution, the Bill of Rights would be unnecessary.
+The only reason the Tenth Amendment is important today is because our government’s power is now unlimited.
+If the government’s power were confined, appropriately, by the enumerated powers of the Constitution, the Tenth Amendment would be unnecessary.

 This should hit you hard.
 It hits me hard.
 It’s sobering to face the reality that, truly, our Constitution is a ghost, a zombie of what it once was.
 The Bill of Rights are important today because of that.
 They never should have been necessary.

 And the most devastating part of all of this is that we ushered in the death of our own Constitution and the existence of a completely unlimited federal government.

 How did we do this?
 Primarily, through sheer ignorance.
 We’ve collectively demanded of government things that government did not have the power to do.
 And, government was more than willing to acquiesce, knowing that it would not suffer consequences for such overreach of power, because its own citizenry had demanded the overreach in the first place.

 Friends, it’s time to shake off ignorance.
 It’s time to be the responsible, educated and involved citizenry our founders expected us to be.
 It’s time for us to stand up and know what our Constitution says, to know when our government is violating its enumerated powers.
 It’s time for us to call out our fellow Americans for naively demanding of government actions that it cannot do.
 We must stand up, even if it means standing alone.